 - Use meta descriptions when publishing your content to make it look more appealing on the SERP.

-After your content has been developed, you will shift your focus more towards the search algorithms to make sure that Google and the other major search engines know how important your content is for a particular topic.
+After your SEO content strategy and the content itself has been developed, you will shift your focus more towards the search algorithms to make sure that Google and the other major search engines know how important your content is for a particular topic.
 This means you will want to include optimization efforts such as:

 - Use keywords in the URLs, headlines and alt text to make the material seem more applicable to particular topics.